 If you hand in your application abroad, the copies must be stamped by the authorities in your country, or by a notarius publicus.

 If you hand in your application to the police in Norway you do not need to have the copies stamped.
 Please note that the original documents must still have an apostille stamp even if you hand in the application to the police in Norway.

-If your documents are in a different language than Norwegian, English, German or French, they also have to be translated to Norwegian or English by an authorised/certified translator.
+If your documents are in a different language than Norwegian or English, they must be translated to Norwegian or English by an authorised/certified translator.
 It must be stated on the translation who translated the document and when.